herondiassantos/sample-eks-troubleshooting-rag-chatbot/README.md

 3. Query the chatbot about EKS issues

 ### Strands Agentic Deployment
-See [demo/](demo/) folder for complete testing instructions and example scenarios.
+See [Demo Script](demo/demo-script.md) for complete testing instructions and example scenarios.

 ## Cleanup